Sunday, May 31, 2026

 And as we get to the next generation of gaming, Mortal Kombat was taken to the next level in 3D space with three games, Deadly Alliance, Deception and Armageddon.
 The trilogy of games involved switching between styles in game, doing Conquests, combo trials and earning color-coded coins to unlock content in the Krypt.
 I know we loved switching styles.
 It became a part of innovation that it is a praise-worthy feature, especially when it comes to combos.
 They became fan favorites of the series due to switching styles introduced in them.

-Well, I covered everything regarding to how the 6th generation era is the sweet spot for third-party titles.
-Now we can go back to the present.
 The 6th generation became a sweet spot of third-party games that Nintendo and PlayStation fans want to revisit them in that generation.
 Their wish was fulfilled.
-Nintendo Switch Online offers a catalog of GameCube games only on the Switch 2 and PlayStation Plus offers PS2 games on the PS4 and PS5 and will continue on the PS6 and the new handheld console.
-That includes third-party games that are a citation of the 6th generation era being the sweet spot.
+Nintendo Switch Online offers a catalog of GameCube games only on the Switch 2, and PlayStation Plus offers PS2 games on the PS4 and PS5 and will continue on the PS6 and the new handheld console.

 Xbox players get a pass because the Xbox One, Xbox Series X/S and a future Xbox console titled Project Helix can play original Xbox games through backwards compatibility, so all they have to do is put in an original Xbox disc and that's it, it recognizes it.
 The Xbox backwards compatibility system is making a comeback to make PC games play most games across every Xbox generation and hopefully make a lot more of them play on modern Xbox consoles despite licensing issues and technical headaches.